weewx/weewx/docs_src/custom/report-scheduling.md

-When the report_timing option is in use WeeWX will run a report when the minute, hour and month of year parameters match the report time, and at least one of the two day parameters (day of month or day of week) match the report time.
+When the report_timing option is in use WeeWX will run a report when the minute, hour and month of year parameters match the report time, and at least one of the two-day parameters (day of month or day of week) match the report time.
 This means that non-existent times, such as "missing hours" during daylight savings changeover, will never match, causing reports scheduled during the "missing times" not to be run.
 Similarly, times that occur more